25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 ### Strike-through

-GFM adds syntax to create strikethrough text, which is missing from standard Markdown.
+GFM adds syntax to create strike-through text, which is missing from standard Markdown.

 `~~Mistaken text.~~` becomes ~~Mistaken text.~~